valkey-io/valkey-doc/docs/reference/eviction/index.md

 of the LRU algorithm, by sampling a small number of keys, and evicting the one that is the best (with the oldest access time) among the sampled keys.

-However, since Redis 3.0 the algorithm was improved to also take a pool of good candidates for eviction.
+However, since Redis OSS 3.0 the algorithm was improved to also take a pool of good candidates for eviction.
 This improved the performance of the algorithm, making it able to approximate more closely the behavior of a real LRU algorithm.